 also called lymphoplasmacytic lymphoma.
 A type of non-Hodgkin lymphoma in which the cells make large amounts of an abnormal protein (called a macroglobulin).
 The lymphoma cells grow mainly in the bone marrow and crowd out normal blood cells.
 See also bone marrow, macroglobulinemia, non-Hodgkin lymphoma.

 see expectant management.

 blood cells that help defend the body against infections.
 There are many types of white blood cells.
 Certain cancer treatments such as chemotherapy can reduce the number of these cells and make a person more likely to get infections.
-See also bone marrow, chemotherapy, immune system.
+See also blood count, bone marrow, chemotherapy, immune system.

 classification system for prostate cancer using the categories A, B, C, or D. It has largely been replaced by the TNM system.
 Whitmore-Jewett staging can be translated into the TNM system, or the doctor can explain how this staging system will affect treatment options.
 See also prostate, staging, Gleason score.

 a method used during a surgical biopsy when the lump is hard to find or when there is an area that looks suspicious on the x-ray.
-A thin, hollow needle is placed into the tissue and x-rays are taken to guide the needle to the area of concern.
+A thin, hollow needle is placed in the tissue and x-rays are taken to guide the needle to the area of concern.
 A fine wire is put through the center of the needle.
 A small hook at the end of the wire keeps it in place.
 The hollow needle is then removed, and the surgeon uses the path of the wire as a guide to find the abnormal area to be removed.
 See also biopsy.